Barbara Woodward: Personal life

 Woodward's hobbies include sports, particularly competitive swimming and tennis.
 She is a member of the Otter Swimming Club in London and has previously served as its Honorary Secretary.

 Awards

-Woodward was included in the 1999 New Year Honours list and made an Officer of the Order of the British Empire by Queen Elizabeth II when she was serving as the First Secretary to Moscow.
-In 2011, she was included in the Birthday Honours and made a Companion of the Most Distinguished Order of Saint Michael and Saint George for services to UK-China relations.
-In 2016, she was included in the Birthday Honours and made a Dame Commander of the Most Distinguished Order of Saint Michael and Saint George for services to UK-China relations.
+Woodward was included in the 1999 New Year Honours list and made an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II when she was serving as the First Secretary to Moscow.
+In 2011, she was included in the Birthday Honours and made a Companion of the Most Distinguished Order of Saint Michael and Saint George (CMG) for services to UK-China relations.
+In 2016, she was included in the Birthday Honours and promoted to Dame Commander of the Order of St Michael and St George (DCMG) for services to UK-China relations.
+In the 2026 New Year Honours, she was further promoted to Dame Grand Cross of the Order of St Michael and St George (GCMG) for services to British foreign policy.
+She is the first female diplomat to be awarded a GCMG.